mapcomponents/mapcomponents/README.md

 ```sh
   npx nx run {package-name}:{task-name}
 ```

-alternatively, you can also use:
+Alternatively, you can also use:

 ```sh
   npx nx {task-name} {package-name}